151 squirrels confiscated after hunters go over limit in Current River country

 JEFFERSON CITY — Sixteen hunters received citations after agents found they had killed 471 squirrels in two days — surpassing state limits, the Missouri Department of Conservation announced on Tuesday.

 In a post on Facebook, the department said conservation agents approached the group of hunters “in and around” the Current River Conservation Area in southeast Missouri.
-Officials didn’t say when the incident took place, but shared a picture of piles of dead squirrels laid out on plastic tarps.
+Officials shared a picture of piles of dead squirrels laid out on plastic tarps.

 State wildlife regulations limit hunters to 10 squirrels per day, and say hunters may only possess up to 20 squirrels, according to a department news release.